matthewjunson/Nota-FrontEnd/README.md

 # NOTA

-A simple digital alternative paper sticky notes.
+A simple digital alternative to paper sticky notes.